AdobeDocs/commerce-operations.en/help/installation/prerequisites/search-engine/overview.md

 >[!NOTE]
 >
 >OpenSearch support has been added in 2.4.4.
 OpenSearch is a compatible fork of ElasticSearch.
-All instructions to configure Magento to use ElasticSearch 7 apply to OpenSearch.
+All instructions to configure ElasticSearch 7 apply to OpenSearch.
 [Migrate from Elasticsearch to OpenSearch][] provides guidance on switching to OpenSearch.

 ## Supported versions {#es-spt-versions}